-Krista is an auditor and consultant with Gibson.
-She has over five years of audit and accounting experience.
-At Gibson, she helps Texas public school systems improve efficiency, effectiveness, and compliance primarily through the firm’s internal audit practice.
-Her recent work has included projects for Hillsborough County Public Schools in Florida, Port Arthur Independent School District in Texas, and Alexandria City Public Schools in Virginia.
+Krista is a consultant with Gibson.
+Through her graduate education and her career in public accounting, she has worked with many school systems.
+At Gibson, she has worked on various operational reviews and performance audits, helping public school systems improve efficiency, effectiveness, and compliance.
+Her recent work has included projects for Hillsborough County Public Schools in Florida, Killeen Independent School District in Texas, and Alexandria City Public Schools in Virginia.

-Krista holds a Master of Science in Accounting & Information Systems from Virginia Polytechnic Institute and State University, as well as a Master of Education from The University of Texas at Austin, where she researched and studied educational policy and programming.
-Prior to joining Gibson, Krista was an auditor for RSM US LLP (formerly McGladrey, LLP), a large international accounting firm, where she conducted a wide range of audit projects, including working with local school systems.
+Krista holds a Master of Science in Accounting & Information Systems from Virginia Polytechnic Institute and State University, as well as a Master of Education from the University of Texas at Austin, where she studied and researched educational psychology, policy, and career development practices.
+Prior to joining Gibson, Krista worked at RSM US LLP (formerly McGladrey, LLP), a large international accounting firm, where she conducted a wide range of audit projects.

 Cheyanne has nine years of experience as an Associate Consultant at Gibson.
 As a certified Project Management Professional, she serves as project manager on all of our and internal audit and management and organization projects.
 She has managed client projects ranging in size from 3,000 students to 300,000 students including serving as project manager for the Fairfax County Public Schools and Tucson Unified School District efficiency reviews, and as assistant project manager for the $900,000, 3-month Clark County School District efficiency review.